rianvdm/pm-resources/README.md

 A slowly-expanding collection of resources, templates, and guidelines for product managers.
 For more PM articles and resources, see my blog, [Elezea](https://elezea.com/blog/).

-## LLM Prompts

-System prompts for working with LLMs on common PM tasks.
-See more detail in the [directory README](/llm-prompts/).

 ## Processes
 * [W Planning](processes/w-planning.md)
 * [Now/Next/Later roadmap](processes/nownextlater.md)